Oak Woods Acquisition Corporat - GuruFocus.com

-ONTARIO, CANADA, March 23, 2023 (GLOBE NEWSWIRE) -- Oak Woods Acquisition Corporation (the "Company") announced today that it priced its initial public offering of 5,000,000 units at $10.00 per unit.
-The units will be listed on Nasdaq and will begin trading tomorrow, March 24, 2023, under the ticker symbol "OAKUU".
+ONTARIO, CANADA, March 28, 2023 (GLOBE NEWSWIRE) -- Oak Woods Acquisition Corporation (the "Company") announced today the closing of its initial public offering of 5,750,000 units at $10.00 per unit, including 750,000 units issued pursuant to the full exercise by the underwriters of their over-allotment option.
+The units are listed on Nasdaq ("Nasdaq") and began trading on March 24, 2023, under the ticker symbol "OAKUU".
 Each unit consists of one Class A ordinary share, one redeemable warrant and one right to receive one-sixth (1/6) of a Class A ordinary share upon the consummation of an initial business combination.
 Each redeemable warrant entitles the holder thereof to purchase one Class A ordinary share at a price of $11.50 per share.
-Once the securities comprising the units begin separate trading, the Class A ordinary shares, rights and warrants will be traded on Nasdaq under the symbols “OAKUO,” “OAKUR” and “OAKUW,” respectively.
+Once the securities comprising the units begin separate trading, the Class A ordinary shares, rights and warrants will be traded on Nasdaq under the symbols “OAKU,” “OAKUR” and “OAKUW,” respectively.

-EF Hutton, division of Benchmark Investments, LLC (“EF Hutton”), is acting as the sole book running manager for the offering.
-The Company has granted the underwriter a 45-day option to purchase up to an additional 750,000 units at the initial public offering price to cover over-allotments, if any.
-The offering is expected to close on March 28, 2023, subject to customary closing conditions.

 The Company is a newly organized blank check company incorporated as a Cayman Islands exempted company for the purpose of entering into a merger, share exchange, asset acquisition, share purchase, reorganization or similar business combination with one or more businesses.
 Although the Company is not limited to a particular industry or geographic region for purposes of consummating an initial business combination, it intends to focus on businesses that have their primary operations in the technology-enabled healthcare services industry located in the Asia-pacific region.
 The Company is led by Lixin Zheng, Chief Executive Officer, Chief Financial Officer, Chairman and Director.